RMD Strategies to Help Ease Your Tax Burden

 - You believe you’ll be in a higher bracket when you eventually withdraw the money.

-- You want to manage or reduce distributions after age 70½ or 72, depending when your RMDs begin.
+- You want to manage or reduce distributions once you hit your RMD age.

 - You want to leave your heirs an income-tax-free asset, as Roth withdrawals aren’t subject to income tax, assuming you’ve held the account for at least five years.